astrolin/ephemeris-api/README.md

 ## Deploy

-There are many ways you can deploy the api.
+There are many ways you can deploy the api...

 ### Heroku